mbryzek/schema-evolution-manager/README.md

 ## PLPGSQL Utilities

-We've included a copy of the schema conventions we practice at (Gilt Groupe)[CONVENTIONS.md].
+We've included a copy of the schema conventions we practice at [Gilt Groupe](CONVENTIONS.md).
 There are also a number of utility plpgsql functions to help developers apply these conventions in a systematic way.

 The helpers are defined in